Vaibhav Anand

 (vab-huv AH-nund)

-I received my Ph.D. in Risk Management and Insurance from Wisconsin School of Business, University of Wisconsin-Madison, my PGDM (Finance) from IIM Lucknow, and B.Tech.
-(Engineering Physics) from IIT Bombay.
-In my earlier avatar, I worked for nine years in the financial services risk management, primarily in credit risk analytics and risk transfer using structured products.
-For a professional resume, you can visit my Linkedin page.
+I received my Ph.D. in Risk Management and Insurance from the Wisconsin School of Business at the University of Wisconsin–Madison, a PGDM in Finance from IIM Lucknow, and a BTech in Engineering Physics from IIT Bombay.
+Prior to academia, I spent nine years in financial services risk management, primarily working in credit risk analytics and structured risk transfer.
+My professional resume is available on Linkedin.